 4 That the following persons will constitute a Continuity of Departments Planning Committee -

 The Deputy Director of Emergency Measures Organization (Nova Scotia)

 The Departmental Emergency Planning Officers referred to in paragraph 3

 the first named to be Chairman and the second named to be Vice-Chairman of the said Committee and report to the Minister from time to time on the state of departmental planning.

-[Note: The Office of the Registrar of Regulations has not updated any of the references to departments and agencies in these regulations.]
+[Note: The Office of the Registrar of Regulations has not updated any of the names of departments and agencies referred to in these regulations.]